zyloveslego/LLMCheck/README.md

 # LLMCheck
-LLM generated datasets in Detecting AI-Generated Texts in Cross-Domains
+LLM generated datasets in Detecting AI-Generated Texts in Cross-Domains.